-[Investigation] 'Smurfing': How Russians laundered €4m in Belgium
+[Investigation] Smurfing: How Russians laundered €4m in Belgium

 By way of comparison, the CTIF-CFI in Brussels has 62 staff dealing with Belgium alone.

-The EBA is preparing to hire eight more people and to get new powers to be able to trigger national investigations.
+The EBA is preparing to hire eight more people and to get new powers enabling it to trigger national investigations.

 But its credibility suffered in April when it said Danish and Estonian regulators had not breached EU laws in the Danske Bank scandal.